Nodding Wild Onion is an edible native perennial forb growing to 1-1/2 feet high to the top of the erect flowering stem.

 The inflorescence is an umbel of numerous (8 to 35) stalked nodding flowers.
 The umbel is atop a round smooth greenish scape (a flowering stem that arises directly from the roots).
 The entire flower head "nods" as the top of scape bends over.
 The base of the umbel has two thin lanceolate shaped bracts.
 The scape may be ridged or angled and flattened at the top where it bends.

 The flowers are whitish to pink, small, bell shaped, 6-parted, about 1/4 inch long with three sepals and three petals combined to form six tepals.
 The margins of the 3 outer tepals are incurved.
 There are six exserted stamens that have white filaments and yellow anthers.
 The single style is about as long as the stamens and has a blunt slightly thickened tip.
+The ovary is 3-chambered.
 After pollination the flower head bends upward.

-Habitat: Nodding Wild Onion grows from a thinly oblong elongate shape bulb, much longer than wide, 1/2 to 3/4 inches in diameter, which can create offsets to produce a clump of plants.
+Habitat: Nodding Wild Onion grows from a thinly oblong elongate shaped bulb, much longer than wide, 1/2 to 3/4 inches in diameter, which can create offsets to produce a clump of plants.
 The bulb may have short rhizomes at its base.
 It prefers partial shade in cooler areas and accepts a variety of soils with wet-mesic to dry-mesic moisture conditions.
 In full sun in open areas of prairies, hillsides and gardens it will grow and flower well with adequate moisture.

 Names: The genus, Allium, is Latin for garlic.
 The base word of the species name, cernuum, means nodding or drooping.
 The author name for the plant classification - ‘Roth’ is for Albrecht Wilhelm Roth (1757-18340 German botanist who published his research and was later associated with the University of Jena Botanical Institute.
 All older references will list this species in the Lily Family (Liliaceae).
 Some botanists has created a new family specifically for the New World Allium.
 Some others have included a few Old World Allium in the new family and some have only included a portion of the New World Species.
 This family arrangement is still in flux, although the Minnesota Authorities at the U of M Herbarium have adopted the new family for the 7 of the New World Allium.
 Flora of North America has noted the many proposals but not yet published them.